-Let’s face it, the C-Suite doesn’t come cheap, and increasingly businesses are realising that full-time positions at this level are not necessarily the only, or the best, option.
+Let’s face it, the top team doesn’t come cheap, and increasingly businesses are realising that full-time positions at this level are not necessarily the only, or the best, option.
 Are we saying that all businesses should dispense with their executive team to save money?

 But depending on the scale, point in the business lifecycle, number of secured client contracts, and cash in the bank, along with many other factors, modern businesses now have more resourcing options than ever, safe in the knowledge that engaging expertise as and when needed is proven to be highly effective.

 As businesses grow and expand, there comes an inevitable point when they must mature.
-No longer will using an accountant suffices when determining the optimal financial strategy, and, the marketing department will invariably demand more than a peripheral role and become a business function in its own right.
+No longer will using an accountant suffice when determining the optimal financial strategy.
+The marketing department will invariably demand more than a peripheral role and become a business function in its own right.

 At the same time, you may only need executive-level expertise for a handful of days each month.
 In this case, most businesses typically look to take on part-time executives, with a view they can grow their hours over time.

 But is there a better way?
 In this article we will review two approaches now being widely adopted, to have the benefit of executive-level expertise, but for a much lower cost.

 Have you done your fractions?